lawrence501/5e-cli/README.md

 ## Ideas for next campaign/things to discuss

 - Investigate replacing body armours with non-party class feature-esque uniques?
 Or maybe subclasses?
 Replace base types for different armour weights to try to match archetypes nicely.
+    - Redesign to not be direct rips from subclass features and instead build uniques from their identities

 - Replace rings: Soul gems, new slot is your soul, absorb gems to add thematic mods (eg. add wep dmg gem to give +2 wep dmg while bloodied).
 Using same gem either upgrades existing mod of that type or rerolls it (player's choice). new tags:
     - choice of ability; temp hp; choice of type barrier; speed; choice of weapon class; 1h; 2h; shield; wep dmg; spell dmg; choice of dmg type; phys dmg; non-phys dmg; minion off; phys barrier; non-phys barrier; dot; debuff; buff; crit; minion def; aoe; melee; proj; pers area; conc; hit die healing; max hit dice; hp; choice of save; ac
+    - Redesign application to have less things going on at the same time
+    - New: On odd gem consume, get 3 random tags presented to you, choose one.
+Then that tag's affixes get added to your pool and you gain a random affix from the pool (with min point value equal to the number of affixes you now have).
+On even consume, a random affix on your soul is chosen.
+You may either reroll it from your pool or upgrade it by 1 point.

 - Remove amulets